AshrafSada/Full-Stack-Extension-Pack/README.md

-# Full-Stack-Extension-Pack
+# Full Stack Extension Pack

 ## Visual Studio 2019 Extensions Collection

-This extension is useful for full stack developers.
+Useful extensions for full stack developers using Visual Studio IDE.

 It consists of the following extensions: